View interactive infographics and data visalisations on alternative fuel uptake across all different transport modes.

 The total exemption from registration tax (BPM) for corporate cars ended.

-From January 1, 2016, BEVs continued to pay a 4% BPM rate, while PHEVs with CO2 emissions ≤ 50 g/km saw their tax rate increase from 7% to 15%. - 2016Tax Rule Changes and Focus on BEVs
+In December 2015, reduced registration fees for PHEVs triggered a surge in sales.
+From January 1, 2016, BEVs continued to pay a 4% BPM rate, while PHEVs with CO2 emissions ≤ 50 g/km saw their tax rate increase from 7% to 15%.

 Changes in tax rules led to a 64% drop in PHEV sales in the first half of 2016, as many owners were found to rarely charge their vehicles.
+Incentives were refocused on BEVs to maximize environmental benefits.

 The Netherlands launched the Subsidy Scheme for Electric Passenger Cars (SEPP) for individuals and the Subsidy Scheme for Electric Vans (SEBA).